kat-chu/NYC-CitiBike-Tableau-Analysis/README.md

 ![Station Map](Images/station_map.png)

 The interactive map plots the top 50 busiest Citi Bike start stations across New York City.
 Color intensity represents total ride volume, with darker dots indicating higher ridership.
-The map makes the geographic concentration of demand immediately visible — activity is densest in Midtown Manhattan and the west side of Manhattan from Chelsea through the Upper West Side, with a secondary cluster emerging in Brooklyn.
+The map makes the geographic concentration of demand immediately visible.
+Activity is densest in Midtown Manhattan and the west side of Manhattan from Chelsea through the Upper West Side, with a secondary cluster emerging in Brooklyn.
 Outer borough stations show significantly lower demand during this period, which may reflect seasonal patterns given the January through March timeframe.

 ---